 But that didn’t happen – it was the worst timing in the world for my body to give up on me.
-I’d just gotten back together with a wonderful man and I thought we would finally have a proper shot at a fun relationship.
+I’d just gotten back together with someone and I thought we would finally have a proper shot at a fun relationship.
 One month in I started fainting, and the pressure and stress was just too much, too soon.
-He pulled away and I panicked and clung onto him for support.
-My hormones were all over the place and I was moody and difficult.
-The GP in London put me on the pill to try and help with my pain, but instead it escalated my anxiety to new heights and made me feel like I was losing my mind.

 I ended up losing my boyfriend a few days after I got home to Ireland.
 So there I was with a broken body and a broken heart.
 Then my mind felt left out and decided it wanted to crack too.
 I blamed myself for everything, and I’ve been filled with shame since.
 That’s what really stings: the shame that I’ve ended up back in this position again and so utterly powerless.
 So I’ve been isolating myself from friends and family and finding it difficult to engage with the support that’s being offered to me.
 I haven’t been looking after myself.